Powerful Congressman Bachus faces tough primary fight

-MOBILE, Alabama (Reuters) - Powerful Alabama Congressman Spencer Bachus, chair of the U.S. House committee overseeing financial regulation, faces a tough primary election on Tuesday in part because the veteran lawmaker is being investigated for possible insider trading.
+MOBILE, Ala., March 12 (Reuters) - Alabama congressman Spencer Bachus, chairman of the House committee overseeing financial regulation who is under investigation on insider trading allegations, faces a tough primary election on Tuesday.

 While most attention has focused on the Republican presidential primary contests in Alabama and Mississippi on Tuesday, the two states also have an array of lower-level offices up for grabs.

-The most hotly contested race pits Bachus, a 10-term incumbent, against state Sen. Scott Beason, a chief architect of Alabama’s crackdown on illegal immigration.
+The most hotly contested race pits Bachus, a 10-term incumbent, against state Senator Scott Beason, a chief architect of Alabama’s crackdown on illegal immigration.

 Bachus’ long tenure recently has been marred by an Office of Congressional Ethics investigation over insider trading allegations.
 The incumbent has denied accusations that he timed personal financial decisions to capitalize on information collected while performing his congressional duties.

-Congress recently passed a law forbidding insider trading by members of Congress after a “60 Minutes” news investigation raised questions about some of the dealings of members of Congress, including Bachus.
+Congress recently passed a law forbidding insider trading by members of Congress after the television show “60 Minutes” raised questions about some of the dealings of members of Congress, including Bachus.

 Bachus has faced an onslaught of aggressive campaign ads paid for by the Texas-based, anti-incumbent Campaign for Primary Accountability Super PAC, which on Beason’s behalf has called for voters to “Rock the Boat” and recognize the state senator as the “true conservative.”